 Too Much Amino Acid

 Insulin also protects the body from having too much amino acids (amino acids come from protein that is consumed) in the bloodstream which is toxic to the body.
 It is secreted by the pancreas in levels determined by how much is necessary to capture and store to lower the level.
 The amount and type of protein consumed at one time impacts how much insulin is required to get the job done.

-Glucagon is glucose gatekeeper hormone and a fat-burning hormone.
-Controls Glucose and Carbohydrate Cravings Glucagon depresses insulin secretion to control blood sugar levels and keeps them within set levels.
-It also causes the release and conversion of stored carbohydrates (glycogen) in the liver back into glucose (sugar) to feed your brain and keep it satisfied.
+Glucagon is the glucose gatekeeper.
+It controls the release of stored glucose and decreases carbohydrate cravings.
+Glucagon depresses insulin secretion to control blood sugar levels and keeps them within set levels.
+It will release and convert stored carbohydrates (glycogen) in the liver back into glucose (sugar) to feed your brain and keep it satisfied.
 This makes it easier to control your carbohydrate intake.

 Lastly, glucagon is the fat-burning hormone.
-It can cause the release of stored body fat to be used as energy for the body.
-This is a much more efficient source of energy as it supplies 2 1/2 times the energy efficiency than carbohydrates alone.
+It can cause the release of stored body fat to be used as energy which will boost the body’s metabolism.
+This use of stored body fat is a much more efficient source of energy as it supplies 2 1/2 times the energy efficiency than carbohydrates alone.
 The huge benefit is that your stored body fat is being USED rather than ACCUMULATING and causing weight gain.